mdminhaziftekhar/Fun_Dictionary/README.md

-# MiwokLanguage
+# Fun Dictionary App
-It's a fun dictionary app that let's people learn the Miwok Language.
+It's a fun little dictionary app that teaches Miwok language with some fun pictures and audios!